 The MCCA enabled neighbor mesh STAs that could cause interference to transmissions during these reserved time periods, or that would experience interference from them, shall not transmit during these reserved time periods.”

-MCCA enabled neighbor mesh STAs that couldight cause interference to transmissions during these reserved time periods, or that would experience interference from them, n MCCA enabled shall not transmit during these reserved time periods
+MCCA enabled neighbor mesh STAs might cause interference to transmissions between the MCCAOP owner and the MCCAOP responders, an MCCA enabled neighbor mesh STA shall not transmit during these reserved time periods.

 Consult Guido on this.
 If a STA hears an MCCAOP shall it obey?